KumoCorp/kumomta/docs/changelog/main.md

   a 550 error response for messages that are not ARF or OOB reports.
   Previously, we would return a 250 response and silently drop the message in this case, which gave the false impression that it was accepted for relaying.
+* Large `connection_limit` values combined with large ready queues could result in more connections than necessary being opened.